bogolyandras/personal-website-gatsby/README.md

 # PersonalWebsite

-Sources of my personal website at bogolyandras.com - It has been designed with responsibility to different screen sizes and compatibility with older browsers.
+Sources of my personal website at bogolyandras.com Using gatsbyjs framework.